 Voice Camp is aimed at achieving several specific goals.
 Here are the main ones, in no particular order:

-- To learn to sing out loud, without being afraid you’re going to crash and burn.
+• To learn to sing out loud, without fear of crashing and burning!

-- To learn the standard vowel sounds, and to avoid lazy mixed hybrid sounds as a rule.
+• To learn the standard vowel sounds, and how to avoid lazy/mixed vowel sounds when you want to.

 THE METHODS

-- Solo Singing.
-Students will arrive at camp prepared to sing short songs from a pre-approved list.
+• Solo Singing.
+Students will arrive at camp prepared with three or four memorized songs, which they will sing unaccompanied.
+(See more about the song selection below.)
 They’ll be coached by the director, working the songs line by line and repeating sections as requested.
-(Such sessions normally last somewhere around 5 minutes per student, and will happen more than once a day, as spaced repetition is the concept we’re shooting for.)
+(Such sessions normally last somewhere around 5 minutes per student, and will happen more than once a day, as spaced repetition is the strategy we’re shooting for.)

-- Group Repetition.
-The whole group will be asked to stand and repeat (all togther) certain challenging sections from the solos, with very specific technical goals in mind.
+• Group Repetition.
+The whole group will be asked to stand and repeat (all together, or sometimes one by one) certain challenging sections from the solos, with very specific technical goals in mind.
 (For example, “Can you make this large leap smoothly?”
 Or “Can you get the same quality of sound on the high note that you did on the low note?”

-- Microphone Skills.
+• Microphone Skills.
 During class each day, as well as during the week-ending recital, the students will introduce each other’s solo songs, using a microphone and PA system.
-By the end of the week, each one will have done this several times, getting a good amount of microphone experience.
+By the end of the week, each one will have done this several times, getting a good amount of fun, low-pressure microphone experience.
 We will not be singing through the microphone, but only announcing the songs through the microphone.
-This is a useful skill, and it will come into play in our recital/demonstration at the end of the week.
+This is a useful skill, and it will come into play in our recital/demonstration at the end of the week, as the students will help to emcee the event.

 THE REPERTOIRE

 Songs that tend to satisfy these requirements are readily found in these categories: ballads, “standards”, hymns, and patriotic songs.
-This does not rule out other song types, mind you.
+This does not rule out other song types, mind you, but it explains why we’re steering you this direction.

 DAILY SCHEDULE